Discover how HubSpot Marketing Hub can revolutionize social media marketing. Automate multi-channel postings and leverage AI to maximize engagement.

 Your brand personality and voice should feel natural and not appear in any way to be forced.
 Use what's natural to your organization and suits your brand and target audience.
 For example, a law firm should appear professional, while a clothing company may be quirky and whimsical.

-As noted by Forbes, you can make your brand more authentic by carefully using visuals.
+You can make your brand more authentic by carefully using visuals.
 Whether you prefer photos, diagrams, and infographics or lean more toward using videos to convey your message, the right pictures can quickly convey your message.
 They establish a feeling or tone that puts your customers in the right mindset to explore your offerings.

 Employ a Value-centric Approach